Franck-Demongin/NX_Labyrinthe/README.md

 - [x] Choose an orientation and this level of influence on the result
 - [x] Add wall, height and thickness
 - [x] Add corner, radius and number of segments
-- [x] Add issues, create random issues
+- [x] Add exits, create random entry and exit
-- [x] Update maze after this creation, wall, corner and issues
+- [x] Update maze after this creation, wall, corner and exits
 - [ ] Save maze in plein text
 - [ ] Resolve maze